What is a second mortgage?

 Suppose your home is valued at $800,000, and your existing first mortgage balance is $400,000.
 Given the lender's maximum LVR of 80%, the calculation would look like this:

-Maximum total loan amount = property value × 80% Maximum total loan amount = $800,000 × 0.80 = $640,000
+- Calculate the total value you can borrow up to 80% LVR Maximum total loan amount = property value × 80% Maximum total loan amount = $800,000 × 0.80 = $640,000

-Calculate the current loan balance
+- Calculate the current loan balance Current loan balance = $400,000

-Maximum total loan amount = $640,000 − $400,000 (current loan balance) Maximum second mortgage loan amount = $240,000
+- Calculate the maximum second mortgage loan amount Maximum total loan amount = $640,000 − $400,000 (current loan balance) Maximum second mortgage loan amount = $240,000

 Therefore, you could borrow up to $240,000 with the second mortgage to maintain a combined LVR of 80%.

-When can you use a second mortgage?
+Four ways you can use a second mortgage

 There may be instances where refinancing your current loan doesn’t make financial sense.
 For instance, if you're locked into a fixed-rate loan and face high break costs, you might choose a second mortgage instead.
 Similarly, if you’re on a competitive fixed rate, you may opt for a second mortgage to maintain that rate.